 I am so excited to share with you the new DIY built-ins that I created for my home office/den space.
 It’s been a long time coming and the reveal is finally here!
 The amount of additional storage space I gained from these built-ins is amazing.
 I am able to hide all my crafts, work stuff, and office supplies behind closed doors.
 And I still have room for beautiful home decor.

 I have been working on this project for some months.
-I started it around Mother’s Day and finishing it up around October 15.
+I started it around Mother’s Day and finished it up around October 15.
 Seems like a really long time right?
-Well I had to stop several times to work on some other things that were time-sensitive.
+Well, I had to stop several times to work on some other things that were time-sensitive.

 *This post contains affiliate links.
 For more details see my full disclosure.